Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Two Approaches to Surface Code Compilation

 We use a standard circuit to implement one of the $\pi/8$ PPRs resulting from Clifford elimination in SPBC, an example of which can be found in Fig. 7 of Ref.~\cite{litinski2019game}.
 In this circuit, a PPM is first performed between data qubits and a magic state.
-While this PPM is typically assumed to be accomplishable in one logical time-step ($\approx d$ surface code cycles) using lattice surgery with an appropriate surface code layout (such as the `fast' layout from Ref.~\cite{litinski2019game}), we suspect that the generic PPM instruction set that is popular in surface code compilation theory will be difficult to implement in practice due to the non-triviality of decoding very large patches while dealing with correlated logical errors~\cite{moflic2024constant, skoric2023parallel, cain2024correlated, lin2025spatially}, especially for utility-scale algorithms which may have very large registers.
-For this reason, in this study we add an overhead of $\tau_{\mathrm{PPM}}$ in the number of logical time-steps to implement PPMs using cat states and Clifford transformations according to the scheme from Ref.~\cite{haner2022space}\footnote{We note that so-called cat states in Ref.~\cite{haner2022space} are more conventionally known as GHZ states.}.
-Accordingly, a logical cat state can be created in two logical time-steps (see Fig. 23 of Ref.~\cite{haner2022space} for Z-cat state production) and a Z-product measurement can be performed in in one logical time-step using an X-cat state as a resource (see Fig. 14a of Ref.~\cite{haner2022space})\footnote{To produce an X-cat state rather than a Z-cat state, one can simply replace the ZZ measurements by XX measurements in Fig. 23 of Ref.~\cite{haner2022space}.}.
+While this PPM is typically assumed to be accomplishable in one time slice using lattice surgery with an appropriate surface code layout enabling the direct measurement of generic Pauli products (such as the `fast' layout from Ref.~\cite{litinski2019game}), we suspect that the generic PPM instruction set that is popular in surface code compilation theory will be difficult to implement in practice due to the non-triviality of decoding very large patches while dealing with correlated logical errors~\cite{moflic2024constant, skoric2023parallel, cain2024correlated, lin2025spatially}, especially for utility-scale algorithms which may have very large registers.
+For this reason, in this study we add an overhead of $\tau_{\mathrm{PPM}}$ in the number of time slices to implement PPMs using cat states and Clifford transformations according to the scheme from Ref.~\cite{haner2022space}\footnote{We note that so-called cat states in Ref.~\cite{haner2022space} are more conventionally known as GHZ states.}.
+Accordingly, a logical cat state can be created in two time slices and a Z-product measurement can be performed in in one time slice using an X-cat state as a resource~\cite{haner2022space}.
 With this in hand, one can obtain generic PPMs through local Clifford transformations, which require both an $S$ gate and a Hadamard gate in the worst-case scenario.
-Assuming three logical time-steps for a Hadamard gate~\cite{geher2024error} and two logical time steps for an S gate~\cite{blunt2024compilation}, this worst-case scenario requires five logical time-steps for local Clifford transformation, resulting in $\tau_{\mathrm{PPM}} = 8$\footnote{An alternative decomposition in a similar spirit can be found in Ref.~\cite{moflic2024constant}.}.
+Assuming three time slices for a Hadamard gate~\cite{geher2024error} and two time slices for an S gate~\cite{blunt2024compilation}, this worst-case scenario requires five time slices for local Clifford transformation, resulting in $\tau_{\mathrm{PPM}} = 8$\footnote{An alternative decomposition in a similar spirit can be found in Ref.~\cite{moflic2024constant}.}.
 The decomposition of PPRs into pair-wise lattice surgery operations as described has the additional benefit of requiring the same surface code instruction set as is required by the direct Clifford+T compilation scheme that we employ (see below), thus providing the best avenue towards an apples-to-apples resource comparison between the two schemes.